harrisaar-noxtton/passkey-demo/README.md

 # Passkey Demo

-This is a full-stack Passkey (WebAuthn) implementation using React (Vite) and Node.js (Express/TypeScript).
+This is a full-stack Passkey (WebAuthn) written in TypeScript using React and Node.js

+You can access the demo at https://infinite-sea-48162-fffc840315ed.herokuapp.com/

 ## Why Heroku?
 Passkeys (WebAuthn) require a **Secure Context** (HTTPS) to function reliably.
 While browsers make an exception for `http://localhost`, mobile devices often fail to process passkeys correctly when testing via local network IPs or non-HTTPS connections.
 Deploying to Heroku provides a real HTTPS domain, which is the industry standard for stable cross-device (phone-to-computer) authentication.